Leo Kanner: Early career

 After graduating medical school, Kanner worked as a cardiologist at the Charité Hospital in Berlin.
 Kanner began doing work with normal heart sound to the relationship of the electrocardiogram.
 At that time, the atmosphere at the Charité clinics and institutes inspired rapid progress in science, teaching and patient care.
 The Charité, situated in the middle of Berlin, attracted students, physicians and scientists from all over the world, resulting in a group of outstanding personalities and renowned clinicians.

 Motivated by the post-war hyperinflation and poor economic conditions of Weimar Germany, Kanner immigrated to the United States in 1924.
-If he had stayed in Austria his fate might have been similar to other Jewish professionals who lost their lives during the war.
+If he had stayed in Germany his fate might have been similar to other Jewish professionals who lost their lives during the war.
 He stated: "Little did I know, if I had remained in Germany I would have been perished by Hitler in the Holocaust".

 When he emigrated to the United States in 1924, he worked at the state hospital in Yankton, South Dakota, where he started his pediatric and psychiatric studies.
 Upon arrival, Kanner was appointed assistant physician at the Yankton State Hospital.
 It was there Kanner would learn the subtleties of pediatrics and psychiatry, two fields in which he was not experienced.
 To enhance his command of the English language, Kanner did the crossword puzzles in The New York Times.
 During his time in South Dakota, Kanner published his first works, which were on general paralysis and syphilis.
 Kanner also studied the effects of adrenalin on the blood pressure of patients with functional paralysis.
 Additionally, he published his first book, Folklore of the Teeth, an analysis of dental practices around the world in relation to customs and folklore, in 1928.